mandaris/lab-play/README.md

 - Fix issue with rss

 1.6.02
 - Really fix rss.
-For real this time.
+For real this time

 1.6.03
-- This tims I _really_ fixed rss.
+- This tims I _really_ fixed rss

 1.6.04
 - Add Titles for micro posts in rss